-It’s that time of year again – we are now recruiting participants for the ace community census!
+It’s that time of year again – we are now recruiting participants for the Ace Community Survey!

-The ace community census is an annual survey by the Asexual Visibility and Education Network which collects valuable information on the demographics and experiences of members of the ace community.
+The Ace Community Survey, run by the Ace Community Survey Team, collects valuable information on the demographics and experiences of members in the ace community, including asexual, demisexual, gray-asexual, and related identities.
 It is the largest survey of ace communities and creates a valuable pool of data for future ace community activists and researchers.

-The survey is open to anyone: ace, non-ace, or still questioning, as long as you are over the age of 13 we want to hear from you!
-We want to get a wide variety of responses from as many parts of the community as possible, so we encourage you to share this link with any other ace individuals you know or any ace communities you participate in.
+The survey is open to anyone: ace, non-ace, or still questioning.
+As long as you are 13 years of age or older we want to hear from you!
+We want to get a wide variety of responses from as many parts of the community as possible, so we encourage you to share this link with any other potentially interested individuals you know or any ace communities you participate in.

-Click here to take the 2016 Ace Community Census!
+Click here to take the 2019 Ace Community Survey:

 For answers to common questions about the survey, please see the FAQ here.